C/2022 E3 (ZTF): Near perihelion

+Scientific results

+The nucleus of the comet was found to rotate every 8.5 to 8.7 hours.
+In the spectrum of the comet in the wavelength range between 5000 and 7000 Å many emission lines of NH2, C2, and [OI] are detected.
+The spectrum of the comet was obtained on 10 March 2023 and lines associated with CN, diatomic and triatomic carbon and possibly OI.
+The ratio of C2 to CN is about 0.6, which is lower when compared to most of the Solar System comets, although not too low to be considered depleted.
+Other species detected in the comet include hydrocyan, hydrogen isocyanide, CH3CN, isocyanic acid, formamide, methanol, formaldehyde, formic acid, acetaldehyde, H2S, carbon monosulfide, carbonyl sulfide, ethanol and (CH2OH)2.
+The comet was depleted in hypervolatiles (low CO and H2S abundances relative to water) and had a relatively low methanol abundance relative to water (1.8%) compared to the mean of other comets.

 Color

 The green color is likely due to the presence of diatomic carbon, chiefly around the comet's head.
 The C2 molecule, when excited by the solar ultraviolet radiation, emits mostly in infrared, but its triplet state radiates at 518 nm (nanometers).
 It is produced by photolysis of organic materials evaporated from the nucleus.
 It then undergoes further photolysis, with a lifetime of about two days, at which time the green glow appears in the comet's head but not the tail.
 The comet researcher Matthew Knight opined that the green color of this comet is not unusual for comets with a higher gas content, but they only rarely approach the Earth as close so it provides for very good observation of the greenish hue.
-In the spectrum of the comet in the wavelength range between 5000 and 7000 Å many emission lines of NH2, C2, and [OI] are detected.
 Similar colors were seen with observations of comet C/2021 A1 (Leonard).

 Outbound trajectory

 Before perihelion passage JPL Horizons showed the barycentric outbound orbit to be bound to the Sun+Jupiter system at an epoch in the year 2050, but with an unrealistic maximum distance of 270000 AU which is beyond the Oort cloud.
-Post perihelion, the outbound orbit solution is not bound to the Sun.
-Using a heliocentric orbit at epoch 2495 with just the Sun's mass also shows the comet unbound to the Solar System.
-The Sun's escape velocity at 200 AU is 2.98 km/s and the comet will be going 3.09 km/s at 200 AU from the Sun.
+Post perihelion, the outbound orbit solution is only weakly bound to the Sun.
+Using a heliocentric orbit at epoch 2495 with just the Sun's mass shows the comet unbound to the Solar System.
+The Sun's escape velocity at 200 AU is 2.98 km/s and the comet will be going 2.97 km/s at 200 AU from the Sun.
 The comet will either leave the Solar System altogether or return in many millions of years depending on perturbations from outgassing (non-gravitational forces) or perturbations while in the Oort cloud by the galactic tide and passing stars.